jonfreihofer/coffee-info-sheet/README.md

 ### Coffee info sheet

-This project is small informational site about all aspects of coffee.
+This project is small informational site about all aspects of coffee built using React

 The public graphql endpoint can be found here: